ovotech/go-sync/doc.md

 func (t *Team) Remove(ctx context.Context, emails []string) error
 ```

-Remove a list of emails from a GitHub team.
+Remove emails from a GitHub team.

 # conversation

 ```go
 import "github.com/ovotech/go-sync/pkg/adapters/slack/conversation"
 ```

+Package conversation synchronises email addresses with Slack conversations.

+In order to use this adapter, you'll need an authenticated Slack client and for the Slack app to have been added to the conversation.

 ## Index